64kramsystem/personal_notes/topics/linux_tools.md

 ## tar

 WATCH OUT!!
-When compressing as sudo files owned by other users, use `--no-recursion`, otherwise on extraction, intermediate dirs may be [owned by root](https://superuser.com/q/1175794).
+When compressing as sudo files owned by other users, use `--no-recursion`, otherwise on extraction, intermediate dirs may be [owned by root](https://superuser.com/q/1175794); however, if doing so, all the directories must be specified (check: if may be possible to mix `--recursion` and `--no-recursion`).

 ```sh
 tar -C /tmp xvz                                        # Extract to a different directory